 Covenant Seminary welcomed Dr. Chapman to its full-time teaching staff in January of 2000.
 Professor Chapman worked for four years in college ministry with Campus Crusade for Christ, and he continues to be active in local and international church ministry and teaching.
 He has served since 2004 on the Board of Presbyterian Mission International (PMI), which assists international students studying at Covenant to return to full-time ministry in their home countries.

 His recent research focuses on enhancing appreciation of the New Testament through study of relevant Jewish and Graeco-Roman literature and through archaeological investigation.
 Among other interests, he has now spent many years examining the ancient evidence for crucifixion in antiquity.
-His current projects include serving as NT editor of the ESV Archaeology Bible (Crossway), and authoring two forthcoming commentaries on 1 and 2 Thessalonians.
+His current projects include authoring both a forthcoming Greek-based commentary on 1 & 2 Thessalonians and a biblical-theological commentary on James.

 Dr. Chapman and his wife, Dr. Tasha Chapman, have two wonderful daughters.